 But the first of the four gospels, i.e., the Gospel according to Mark, apparently did not receive Paul’s memo.
 And this is a very important point as we keep in mind that each of the gospels were initially divorced from each other and were written in different localities for different audiences.

 So which is the correct Gospel account concerning the choice of Jesus' first apostles?
 The following Bible contradiction was extracted from an unpublished thesis entitled Ibn Hazm On The Doctrine of Tahrif which cites Kitab al-Fasl fi al-Milal wa al-Ahwa’ wa al-Nihal and insha’allah this will be part of an ongoing series to reproduce extracts…

 One of the most popular argument often proposed by missionaries as “evidence” that Luke was “inspired”, or at least someone who we can blindly trust without second thoughts, is as follows: he was an excellent historian who conducted a careful investigation during the course of composing his books.

 For those who are familiar with “Faithfreedom International”, the name of its founder Ali Sina (a pseudonym) is synonymous with the bigotry and vile rhetoric often displayed against Muslims and Islam.
-This was a person who openly advocated for the atomic bomb to be used on Muslim populations and have many times declared that he will “wipe out” Islam within 30 years.
+He openly advocated for the atomic bomb to be used on Muslims and declared that he will “wipe out” Islam within 30 years.